ladybug-tools/ladybug-web/project-explorer-readme.md

 * Provide a fast and easy-to-navigate visual overview of numerous apps
 	* Some big, some small.
 Some fresh, some stale
 * Display latest version of scripts as full interactive apps in 3D
-	* Disable certain features automatically to allow the page to be scrolled both on computers amd mobile devices
+	* Disable certain features automatically to allow the page to be scrolled both on computers and mobile devices
 * Identify quickly what's new and what's hot
 * Seamless two-way transition from read me files and source code to apps and web pages
 * Write once, read many.
 Write something once and have the text appear where and when needed